About the FRG

 NDEE issues another emergency order prohibiting AltEn from resuming operations until the digester discharge is sufficiently remediated.

 The AltEn Facility Response Group (FRG), a group of six companies that were former customers of AltEn, begins to collaborate after NDEE sought assistance with their efforts to address environmental issues at the AltEn site.
 Groundwater and environmental monitoring begin.
-NDEE testing has consistently shown no evidence of impacts to local drinking water.
+NDEE testing has consistently shown no evidence of impacts to local groundwater.

 This system creates 29 million gallons of above-ground temporary storage to begin moving, treating, and storing water from the emergency pond and lagoons to begin to bring back the lagoons to within safe operating levels.
 This multi-stage treatment process reduces pesticide residues to very low levels, which will result in a fraction of EPA-approved agricultural rates during land application.